 The security of a Dutch Door depends on the type of ‘cut’ that splits the leaves.

 A door can be split in a couple of ways.
 The most common technique is the straight cut.
 The other is the rabbet cut method.

-We prefer to go a step further and recommend the Rabbet Cut with Weatherstripping.
+We always recommend the Rabbet Cut with Weatherstripping method with our custom designed fiberglass Dutch Doors.
 This is the same as the Rabbet Cut, but with built in weatherstripping.
 A thin strip of weatherstripping (Q-Lon strip) is inserted along the cut of the bottom leaf.
 This method is not only more secure but also weather proof.
-The Q-Lon along with the rest of the weatherstripping system around the frame and threshold not only acts as a weather shield but is also extremely energy efficient.
+The Q-Lon along with the rest of the weatherstripping system around the frame and threshold not only acts as a weather shield but is also helps reduce your energy costs.